ManifestoOperator playbook

 Let's do the math you already did in your head, but explicitly.

-The average SMB owner-operator we've interviewed spends 8 to 14 hours per week on procurement work that is not making a buying decision — the data entry, the email back-and-forth, the spreadsheet maintenance, the count-and-reconcile.
-At a fully-loaded labor cost of $40 per hour, that is $16,000 to $29,000 a year of operator time spent on what is, fundamentally, paperwork.
+In our operator interviews, many SMB owners described spending 8 to 14 hours per week on procurement work that is not really a buying decision: data entry, email back-and-forth, spreadsheet maintenance, counting, and reconciliation.
+At a fully-loaded labor cost of $40 per hour, that is $16,000 to $29,000 a year of operator time in a representative model.

 That is just the time.
 The bigger cost is the error rate.
-Wrong-quantity orders waste an estimated 3–7% of COGS to spoilage and overstock, and stockouts of high-margin items cost another 1–3% in lost sales.
-For a business doing $1.5M in revenue with 60% COGS, that is $45,000 to $90,000 a year of margin disappearing into the gap between what was needed and what was ordered.
+In our working model, wrong-quantity orders can waste 3–7% of COGS through spoilage and overstock, while stockouts of high-margin items can cost another 1–3% in lost sales.
+For a business doing $1.5M in revenue with 60% COGS, that produces a modeled $45,000 to $90,000 a year of margin exposure.

 And then there is the working capital.
 The artisanal procurement stack runs on safety buffers thick enough to forgive its own imprecision.
-Cutting that buffer by half — which a real-time system makes safe — frees somewhere between $15,000 and $80,000 of trapped cash for a typical SMB.
+If a real-time system lets the operator safely reduce those buffers, the same model can free somewhere between $15,000 and $80,000 of trapped cash for a typical inventory-heavy SMB.

-This is why we say procurement is the largest unfixed productivity loss in the small business economy.
-Because it is.
+This is why we treat procurement as one of the most important unfixed productivity losses in the small business economy.

 Why the existing options don't fix it